 The CRM you choose should also be flexible enough to integrate the software you need, whether they already have the integration set up or not.

-Here Are the 5 Best Sales CRMs for Small Businesses
+Here Are the 5 Best Sales CRMs for Growing Businesses

 1. Zoho Bigin

-As you may have guessed, this recently launched Zoho Bigin comes from Zoho.
-As the name suggests, the product has been created specifically to address the needs of small businesses that may find a full-fledged enterprise platform a bit overwhelming.
+As you may have guessed, the recently launched Zoho Bigin comes from Zoho.
+As the name suggests, the product has been created specifically to address the needs of growing businesses that may find a full-fledged enterprise platform a bit overwhelming.

-For its affordable price point (more on that below), Bigin offers a great suite of features for small businesses without giving away any of Zoho CRM’s most-applauded features.
+For its affordable price point (more on that below), Bigin offers a great suite of features for growing businesses without giving away any of Zoho CRM’s most-applauded features.

-Centering the product around the sales pipeline makes it a good choice for small businesses focused primarily on lifecycle management and seeking higher visibility and transparency.
+Centering the product around the sales pipeline makes it a good choice for growing businesses focused primarily on lifecycle management and seeking higher visibility and transparency.

 The one drawback we’d highlight is that as you scale, you may need a more comprehensive solution – and the more extensive Zoho CRM is quite a jump away.